FocusOnFoundationsNonprofit/floodlamp-archive-wip/guides/test-validation/FloodLAMP Test Validation Guide v1.0.md

 7) Remove the plate or strip tubes from the heater after 25 minutes.
 8) Let cool for 1 minute and then interpret the test results.

 Continue to section "Test Controls" on pg.
-17 of FloodLAMP QuickColorTM COVID-19 Test IFU.
+17 of FloodLAMP QuickColor(TM) COVID-19 Test IFU.

 ## Patient Specimen Results Interpretation (QuickColorTM)
 NOTE: Patient specimen results can only be interpreted if the positive and negative controls in the plate or group of strip tubes have the expected results.